General Use Policy

 Bicycles and other similar transportation devices that can be locked on the outdoor bike racks are not allowed in the law library.
 However, library patrons may bring their skateboards into the library if they can be neatly stowed while using the library.
 The library will not keep vehicles at the Circulation Desk nor be responsible for their security.
 Library staff may ask patrons to remove any vehicle causing disruption in the library.

-The law library follows the law school policy in allowing only service animals in the building.
+The law library follows the university and law school policy in allowing only service animals in the building.

 Library Bulletin Boards